Streamwood High School

 Streamwood High School, or SHS, is a public four-year high school located in Streamwood, Illinois, a northwest suburb of Chicago, in the United States.
-It is part of Elgin Area School District U46, which also includes Bartlett High School, Larkin High School, South Elgin High School, and Elgin High School.
-It is also the home of the Leadership, Entrepreneurship, Action, and Design Academy.
+It is part of Elgin Area School District U46's high school network, which also includes Bartlett High School, Larkin High School, South Elgin High School, and Elgin High School.
+It is also the home of the Leadership, Entrepreneurship, Action, and Design (LEAD) Academy.

 Academics

 In 2017, Streamwood High School had an average composite ACT score of 20.